ornwipa/etranger_word_cloud/README.md

 - removing **"stop words"** (in french); the stop word set covers pronouns e.g. "je", "y", "lui", prepositions e.g. "à", "avec", "de", parts of speech of the verbes "avoir" and "être", articles e.g. "le", "l'".
 - tokenizing words from string

 To build word clouds, an opensource package is used.
-See resource section at the end.
+See the resource section.

-## Results and Interpretations
+## Results and Interpretation

 The total numbers of words used for generating two word clouds were almost equal.
 As shown in the below figures, the first thing that stood out from the two word clouds are their general patterns.
 In the first part, the frequencies of extracted words are quite balanced.
 On the contrary, in the second part, some words were definitely more used that the others.
 These outstanding words are adjectives/adverbes that might strengthen the feelings in the story; for example, "plus", "tout", "bien", etc.